• Skip to primary navigation

 • Make it vegetarian - Just skip the pan drippings and start with sage leaves in butter for a vegetarian version.
 Use vegetable stock instead of chicken or turkey.
 To add some savory / umami flavor (that comes from the pan drippings), stir 2 Tablespoons of soy sauce into the gravy along with the stock.

-• Make it gluten-free - Use your favorite gluten-free flour blend in place of the all-purpose flour or use 2 tablespoon of cornstarch as a sub for the ⅓ cup all-purpose flour.
+• Make it gluten-free – Use your favorite gluten-free flour blend in place of the all-purpose flour or use 2 Tablespoons of cornstarch as a sub for the 1/3 cup all-purpose flour.

 • Skip the wine - Don’t have wine or just don’t want to add it?
 Just us stock in place of the wine.